Daughters in Exile - Emigration and Transportation. (2 min read) #irishhistoricalnovels

-The Famine ship, the Dunbrody, is a replica of the type of ship the main characters would have sailed on in 1846.
-The Dunbrody is anchored at New Ross, County Wexford.
+The Famine ship, the Dunbrody, is a replica of the type of ship that Annie and Jane would have sailed on in 1846.
+The Dunbrody (pictured) is anchored at New Ross, County Wexford.

 A real-life example of Irish Famine emigration.